 - Links from your website to another website.
 We call these outbound links.
 Those are the ones that the outbound links check in Yoast SEO focuses on, links from your website to pages on other websites.

 What does the outbound links check do?

-The outbound links check counts the number of links you’ve added to your post or page.
+The outbound links check in Yoast SEO counts the number of outbound links you’ve added to your post or page.
 It counts nofollowed and followed links.
 Followed means that search engines can follow these links, add value to the article, and perhaps rank it higher.
 Nofollowed links don’t let search engines follow them through to the other website.
 That way, they don’t contribute or add value.

 Link to your resources!

 You should choose links that are relevant to your visitors.
-And if you think your visitors might like to learn more about a subject and you don’t want to offer that specific content yourself, send them over to someone who does.
+And if you think your visitors might like to learn more about a subject and you don’t want to (or can’t) offer that specific content yourself, send them over to someone who does.
 If we all link to the sources we consider the best, they end up higher in the search results and we all benefit!

 Why we want you to add outbound links

-So.. do outbound links matter for SEO?
+So… do outbound links matter for SEO?